UMAIE Course Number: T4666

 Dates: January 3-27, 2016.
 (NOTE: SAU classes begin January 20)

-Location: Toledo, Granada, and Barcelona, Spain; Athens, Greece; Rome and Florence, Italy
+Location: Toledo, Granada, and Barcelona, Spain; Athens, Greece; Rome and Bologna, Italy

 The purpose of this course is to achieve an understanding of the Greek, Byzantine, Roman and Islamic cultures from the perspective of mathematics and engineering and to appreciate the influence of their technical advances on the world culture throughout the ages, including contemporary times.
 We will investigate how they developed such sophisticated levels of mathematics and engineering to design magnificent buildings such as the Acropolis